B is for Behavior Coaching. Perhaps the most important role advisors play.

 - Herding – Humans tend to mimic the actions of the larger group.
 When the herd tends to sell and pull out of the market, individual investors tend to join in, even if it means selling low.
 When humans tend to buy, individuals tend to jump on the bandwagon, even if it means buying high.

 - Familiarity – Humans tend to prefer what is familiar or well-known.
 We see this in the way investors tend to overweight their portfolios toward their home countries, even when there might be a recommendation to diversify globally.

 The bottom line

-In the formula of advisor value, B is for the behavioral mistakes investors typically make.
-This value strikes a significant chord following the upheaval seen last year.
-The good news is that you, the advisor, can have a huge impact on investor behavior and thereby on investment outcomes.
+In the formula of advisor value, B is for the behavioral coaching that financial advisors provide to their clients.
+If you are keeping your investors from knee-jerk reactions to the current volatility, then you are providing significant value.
+As we have seen, remaining invested can have a huge impact on investment outcomes.
 In fact, addressing the investment behavior of your clients may be the greatest value you provide.